nolanlawson/css-talk-2022/markdown.md

 Just to give an idea of what the style vs layout breakdown might look like, here are those three news sites from earlier.
 Layout is usually the biggest part, but style is occasionally pretty big.
 In fact, for the first site, it's spending slightly more time in style than in layout.

-I've also seen traces where style is almost 100% of the style/layout cost.
+I've seen traces where it's almost all style, and where it's almost all layout, and everything in between.
+It depends.

 ---